-- Dash of red pepper flakes (optional)
+Dash of red pepper flakes (optional)

-- Drain and wash the chickpeas and add them to a food processor or powerful blender with all the remaining ingredients.
+> - Drain and wash the chickpeas and add them to a food processor or powerful blender with all the remaining ingredients.
 Blend until it looks like a coarse paste.

-- You can cook the falafel immediately, but it tastes better if you transfer the mixture to a large bowl and keep it covered in the fridge for at least 1 hour.
+> - You can cook the falafel immediately, but it tastes better if you transfer the mixture to a large bowl and keep it covered in the fridge for at least 1 hour.

-- Make about 18 small disks or balls with your hands.
+> - Make about 18 small disks or balls with your hands.

-- If you’re going to bake your falafel disks or balls, preheat the oven to 400ºF or 200ºC and place them onto a lined baking sheet and bake them for about 30 minutes or until golden brown, flipping once at the halfway point for even cooking.
-You could also fry them in a fryer or a skillet with oil until golden brown.
+> - If you’re going to bake your falafel disks or balls, preheat the oven to 400ºF or 200ºC and place them onto a lined baking sheet and bake them for about 30 minutes or until golden brown, flipping once at the halfway point for even cooking.